 Study term in Florence

-The opportunity to start your degree with an inspiring term in Florence is a unique feature of Buckingham’s History of Art and History programmes starting in September.
-Students studying the BA History of Art and Heritage Management with Florence term are required to pay a compulsory £825 supplement.
+The opportunity to start your degree with an inspiring term in Florence is a unique feature of Buckingham’s History and History of Art programmes starting in September.
+Students choosing the Florence term are required to pay a compulsory supplement (please contact us for current amounts but as a guideline this is below £1000).
 Students will also be required to fund their accommodation and living costs, travel, airfares and insurance.

-If you start your BA in September you will spend your first term studying the University’s own modules which are taught in English at the British Institute of Florence, beside the River Arno in a Renaissance palace in the heart of the city.
+You will spend your term studying modules taught in English at the British Institute of Florence, beside the River Arno in a Renaissance palace in the heart of the city.

-Florence modules are taught in classes which focus on the study of original works of art and buildings in the city’s celebrated museums and historic landmarks.
+Florence modules are taught in classes which focus on the study of the city’s history and Florence’s unique visual culture.
 There are also excursions to Pisa and Siena.

 Support and facilities